nosarthur/nosarthur.github.io/_drafts/transition.md

 ## why data scientist

+## my timeline

+* Left postdoc job on May 6, 2016.

+## after thoughts

 ## learning resources

 * [dataQuest](https://www.dataquest.io)

     I discovered this site in late July and wished I could have found it much earlier.
+    It is an online learning platform for breaking into data analyst, data scientist and data engineer jobs.
+The premium subscription is $49/month.
+    The nice thing is that you can video chat with the founder [Vik Paruchuri](http://www.vikparuchuri.com) for 10 min every week.
 * [Stanford database course](https://lagunita.stanford.edu/courses/DB/2014/SelfPaced/about)

     I do not have experience with SQL before and this course taught me the basics.